ietf-wg-cellar/matroska-specification/notes.md

 in the track name instead).
 By not setting the Default flag on these specialized tracks, the file's author hints that they should not be automatically selected by a default-configured player.

-Having narrowed its choices down, our example player now may have to select between tracks 2 and 3.
+Having narrowed its choices down, the example player now may have to select between tracks 2 and 3.
 The only difference between these tracks is their channel layouts: 2 is 5.1 surround, while 3 is stereo.
 If the player is aware that the output device is a pair of headphones or stereo speakers, it may wish to prefer the stereo mix automatically.
 On the other hand, if it knows that the device is a surround system,